SatelliteQE/robottelo/docs/index.rst

 The following is only a brief setup guide for `Robottelo`_.
 The section on `Running the Tests`_ provides a more comprehensive guide to using Robottelo.

-Robottelo requires SSH access to the Satellite 6 system under test, and this SSH access is implemented by Paramiko.
-Install the headers for the following to ensure that Paramiko's dependencies build correctly:
+Robottelo requires SSH access to the Satellite system under test, and this SSH access is implemented by ssh2-python.
+Install the headers for the following to ensure that ssh2-python's dependencies build correctly:

 * OpenSSL
 * Python development headers
-* libffi

 Recommendation: Create a virtual python environment for the following setup.